FlexMeasures/flexmeasures/documentation/tut/forecasting_scheduling.rst

 If you want to learn more about the actual algorithms used in the background, head over to :ref:`algorithms`.

+.. note:: FlexMeasures comes with in-built scheduling algorithms.
+You can use your own algorithm, as well, see :ref:`plugin-customization`.

 Maintaining the queues
 ------------------------------------